hashcashier/wf2015/README.md

 # wf2015

-store source files in their respective folders
+store source files in their respective folders by extension

+max 57 chars per line

+do not use lower case L (confusion between 1 & l)

+code must be tested